 How Damages Are Calculated in a Birth Injury Claim

-You can recover damages that you’ve already paid, as well as those that you’re likely to pay in the future.
+You can recover damages you’ve already paid, as well as those that you’re likely to pay in the future.
 A lawyer from our firm will calculate all damages that you’ve suffered because of medical malpractice so you can get full compensation.Then they will give that number to the insurance company.

-Often, insurance companies don’t want to pay you for all of the damages in your case.
+Often, insurance companies don’t want to pay you for all the damages in your case.
 In order to reduce your settlement, they’ll try to twist your words, trick, and bully you.
 Because of that, it helps to contact a lawyer before you talk to any insurance adjuster.
 Our malpractice lawyers have the experience necessary to know how to negotiate on your behalf.

 Pennsylvania’s statute of limitations for a birth injury are much longer than other states.
 According to Pennsylvania Statute 40 § 1303.513, you have until a minor’s twentieth birthday to bring forward a personal injury lawsuit.
 For parental injuries, the statute of limitations is two years.